openstack-archive/fuel-nailgun-extension-iac/README.md

 Since fuel-library contains non-idempotent tasks, that contain Puppet resources, which will be triggered on each deployment run, this extension provides the operator the ability to filter such changes out.

-A whitelist rule is a string, that is included into a Puppet report line for the whitelisted resource change, e.g. for
+A whitelist rule is a pair of strings.
+The first one is a fuel task name to match.
+The second one is what should be included into a Puppet report line for the whitelisted resource change, e.g. for
 ```
 Openstack_tasks::Swift::Proxy_storage/Package[mc]/ensure
 ```